-Midpen is pleased to present our seventh Measure AA Bond Annual Accountability Report.
+Midpen is pleased to present our eighth Measure AA Bond Annual Accountability Report.
 Approved by voters in 2014, MAA is a \$300 million bond measure to accelerate land acquisition, environmental restoration and public access within Midpen lands.
-We present this report to you to fulfill two key tenets of this legislation-transparency and accountability-by highlighting MAA project progress and providing an overview of bond expenditures for FY22.
+We present this report to you to fulfill two key tenets of this legislation-transparency and accountability-by highlighting MAA project progress and reviewing bond expenditures for FY23.